In this newsletter, we’ll cope with the Pushing Left approach. What is this approach? Why do we need it?

 Step 3: Security continuous evaluation

 During the Sprint:

-Leverage the continuous integration platform in order to add or adapt automated security checks based on identified Abuse Cases and other security issues raised during manual security review (see below).
+Leverage the continuous integration platform to add or adapt automated security checks.
+Those ones are based on identified Abuse Cases and other security issues raised during manual security review (see below).

 At the end of every Sprint:

 Manual security review of all created features in order to ensure that: